 16.11.12.
 Steel mesh fence cordon.
 Madras St, N view: Demolition site, abandoned IR bldg left, red zone, S Frame.
 NG Gallery right in CCDU's Blueprint stadium zone

-I trekked past post quake, revamped NG Gallery, which obstructed CCDU's Blueprint, 35,000 seater, roofed stadium.
-But stadia were loss makers & the proposed stadium would be built on Christchurch Fault, which damaged Christchurch CBD in the 26.12.10 Boxing Day Quake.
-A decade post quakes, by Oct 2022, there would be the beginnings of construction work on the stadium, behind a solid steel fence.
+I trekked past revamped NG Gallery which obstructed CCDU's Blueprint, 35,000 seater, roofed stadium.
+But stadia were loss-makers & the proposed stadium would be built on Christchurch Fault, which damaged Christchurch CBD in the 26 December 2010 Boxing Day Quake.
+A decade post quakes, by October 2022 there would be the beginnings of construction work on the stadium, behind a solid steel-fence.

-Madras St / Lichfield St crossing: Demolition sites on all cnrs.
-One cnr, a ghost wall stood with gaping windows, another wall tagged.
-The opp cnr had Gap Filler art on a wall, other walls were tagged.
+Madras St / Lichfield St crossing: I saw demolition-sites on all corners. on one corner, a broken wall stood with gaping windows, another wall was tagged.
+The opposite corner had Gap Filler art on a wall, other walls were also tagged.

-Madras St / Bedford Row: From the old stable demolition site behind IRD ghost in the red zone, S Frame, I saw Holiday Inn demolition.
-Bedford Row: New apartments would be built without garages, thus causing parking hassles on Bedford Row, shortened to accommodate E Frame / Rauora Park!
+Madras St / Bedford Row: From the old stable demolition-site behind IRD multi-storey ghost in the red-zone South Frame, I saw Holiday Inn demolition again.
+Bedford Row: New apartments would be built without garages, thus causing parking hassles on Bedford Row which would be shortened to accommodate East Frame / Rauora Park!

 16.11.12.
 Steel mesh fence cordon.
 Part demolished bldg, tagging, Madras St / Lichfield St